Genius-mu/Genius-mu/README.md

 $ cat about.txt
 I build and turn ideas into production-grade applications across web and mobile — not just polished UIs.
-I've shipped a habit-tracking app that gamifies consistency with XP and charts, and a crypto trading interface designed for clarity, speed, and real user flow.
+I've shipped Saim, an embeddable AI-powered sales agent, Morgu, a React component library built for clean, reusable UI and a crypto trading interface designed for clarity, speed, and real user flow.

 I care about how things behave, not just how they look — structure, state management, data flow, and UX are what matter to me.